MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Update-MgApplication.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

 ADDINS <IMicrosoftGraphAddIn[]>: Defines custom behavior that a consuming service can use to call an app in specific contexts.
 For example, applications that can render file streams may set the addIns property for its 'FileHandler' functionality.
-This will let services like Microsoft 365 call the application in the context of a document the user is working on.
+This will let services like Office 365 call the application in the context of a document the user is working on.
   - `[Id <String>]`:
   - `[Properties <IMicrosoftGraphKeyValue[]>]`:
-    - `[Key <String>]`: Key for the key-value pair.
+    - `[Key <String>]`: Contains the name of the field that a value is associated with.
+When a sign in or domain hint is included in the sign-in request, corresponding fields are included as key-value pairs.
+Possible keys: Login hint present, Domain hint present.
-    - `[Value <String>]`: Value for the key-value pair.
+    - `[Value <String>]`: Contains the corresponding value for the specified key.
+The value is true if a sign in hint was included in the sign-in request; otherwise false.
+The value is true if a domain hint was included in the sign-in request; otherwise false.
   - `[Type <String>]`:

 API <IMicrosoftGraphApiApplication>: apiApplication